 Since the Maeklong Railway Market is only a 25 minute drive from the Damnoen Saduak Floating Market it’s worth to visit both places on the same morning.
 If you’re taking a tour like we did, your guide will show you how to get to the train market.
 After that you will have a couple of hours to explore the market by yourself and have a delicious lunch in one of the restaurants/food stalls.

 The Maeklong Railway Market is one of most unique markets in Bangkok because not only it sits atop the train tracks but a train is actually passing through the market few times a day.
 Once the merchants and vendors hear the warning bell they immediately start drawing back the overhead tents and moving their products away from the railways.
+As a result, this is easily one of the most unique places to go In Bangkok.

 The market completely adjust itself in just minutes to let the train pass freely and after the train has passed everything goes back to normal a few minutes later.
 The train moves through the market very slowly but it’s still crazy to see how close it gets to the goods and the people.
 You can even touch the train while it’s moving, though I wouldn’t recommend it.